 Now, if you love Gajar ka Halwa (Indian Carrot Pudding), I promise you will love the paleo version as well, only that it's made with paleo-approved ingredients, including ghee.
 I know!
 Hope you give this recipe a try.

 This Paleo Gajar Ka Halwa is:

 Paleo Gajar Ka Halwa | Indian Carrot PuddingPaleo, Eggless

 - 6 organic medium carrots, peeled & shredded

 - 2 cups unsweetened cashew nut milk, I used Elmhurst brand*

-- 2 tbsp unsalted cashews, dry roasted & chopped
+- 2 tablespoon unsalted cashews, dry roasted & chopped

 - slivered almonds & pistachios as garnish